 Note – I too reject hope with expectations.
 Thus nothing he says here undermines the kind of hope I advocate.

 The common theme in these critiques is the futility of false hopes, which lead inevitably to disappointment.
 I agree.
-If I hope to become the world’s most famous author or greatest tennis player, my expectations are bound to be dashed.
+If I hope to become the world’s most famous author or greatest golfer, my expectations are bound to be dashed.
 Silly to hope for such things.
-Much better to hope that I enjoy writing and tennis despite my shortcomings in both.
+Much better to hope that I enjoy writing or tennis despite my shortcomings in both.

-For instance, when confronted by the reality of the concentrations camps, Victor Frankl didn’t hope to dig his way out of his prison.
-That wasn’t impossible.
+For instance, when confronted by the reality of the concentration camps, Viktor Frankl didn’t hope to dig his way out of his prison.
+That was nearly impossible.
 Instead, he hoped that the war would end and he might be freed.
 That was realistic.
 Thus the difference between false and realistic hope.
 The former is delusional, the latter worthwhile.
 Sometimes only fools keep believing; sometimes you should stop believing.
-False hopes prolong misery.